+160

+161

+162

+163

+164

+165

+166

+167

+168

+169

+170

+171

+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

-- 152 5.
-Advanced notice.
-Where practicable, consistent with the nature of the information to 153 be disseminated, and reasonable under the circumstances, agencies should give 154 advance notice to subjects identified in the agencies' dissemination of information.
-155 6.
-Publicizing investigations and other preliminary actions.
-Agencies should not publicize 156 preliminary investigations directed at a member of the public or a regulated entity as to 157 which the agency has not reached a formal internal conclusion, except where required 158 by statute or in circumstances supported by the public interest .
-159 7.
-Publicly disclosing legal complaints and agency adjudicatory proceedings.
-If agencies 160 publicize legal complaints or the commencement of an adjudicatory proceeding, when 161 practicable, they should do so only with a clear explanation that the allegations have not 162 been adjudicated and may be disputed.
-163 8.
-Clarifying the Information Quality Act as to Press Releases.
-OMB should consider 164 clarifying whether the Information Quality Act applies to new, substantive information 165 in press releases that has not been previously disseminated by the agency.
-166 9.8.
-Objections, corrections, and retractions.
-Agencies that engage in information 167 dissemination not subject to the Information Quality Act should adopt procedures for 168 accepting and responding to objections to information disseminated by the agency, and 169 for correcting and retracting materially inaccurate statements, subject to exceptions in 170 the public interest.
-Agencies should furnish the public with a designated point of 171 contact within the agency for submission of objections.
+- 7. Publicly disclosing legal complaints and agency adjudicatory proceedings.
+If agencies publicize legal complaints or the commencement of an adjudicatory proceeding, when practicable, they should do so only with a clear explanation that the allegations have not been adjudicated and may be disputed.

+- 8. Clarifying the Information Quality Act as to Press Releases.
+OMB should consider clarifying whether the Information Quality Act applies to new, substantive information in press releases that has not been previously disseminated by the agency.

+- Objections, corrections, and retractions.
+Agencies that engage in information dissemination not subject to the Information Quality Act should adopt procedures for accepting and responding to objections to information disseminated by the agency, and for correcting and retracting materially inaccurate statements, subject to exceptions in the public interest.
+Agencies should furnish the public with a designated point of contact within the agency for submission of objections.

+Commented [GDB12]: What does this mean?

+Commented [GB13]: